Bookkeeping: Process

 As a partial check that the posting process was done correctly, a working document called an unadjusted trial balance is created.
 In its simplest form, this is a three-column list.
 Column One contains the names of those accounts in the ledger which have a non-zero balance.
 If an account has a debit balance, the balance amount is copied into Column Two (the debit column); if an account has a credit balance, the amount is copied into Column Three (the credit column).
 The debit column is then totalled, and then the credit column is totalled.
 The two totals must agree—which is not by chance—because under the double-entry rules, whenever there is a posting, the debits of the posting equal the credits of the posting.
 If the two totals do not agree, an error has been made, either in the journals or during the posting process.
 The error must be located and rectified, and the totals of the debit column and the credit column recalculated to check for agreement before any further processing can take place.

 Once the accounts balance, the accountant makes a number of adjustments and changes the balance amounts of some of the accounts.
 These adjustments must still obey the double-entry rule: for example, the inventory account and asset account might be changed to bring them into line with the actual numbers counted during a stocktake.
 At the same time, the expense account associated with use of inventory is adjusted by an equal and opposite amount.
 Other adjustments such as posting depreciation and prepayments are also done at this time.
 This results in a listing called the adjusted trial balance.
-It is the accounts in this list, and their corresponding debit or credit balances, that are used to prepare the financial statements.
+It is the accounts in this list, and their corresponding debit or credit balances, that are used to prepare the financial statement.

 Finally financial statements are drawn from the trial balance, which may include: